PEO ACWA Introduction

 Organizational Oversight

 PEO ACWA is aligned under the U.S. Army Acquisition Support Center.
 This designation provides PEO ACWA with the necessary support and resources as an Army organization under the direct command and control of the Department of Defense.
-The Program Executive Officer (PEO) reports directly to the Deputy Assistant Secretary of Defense (Threat Reduction and Arms Control), under the umbrella of the Department’s Chemical Demilitarization Program as mandated by Congress in Public Law 105-261.
+The PEO ACWA Program Director reports directly to the Deputy Assistant Secretary of Defense (Threat Reduction and Arms Control), under the umbrella of the Department’s Chemical Demilitarization Program as mandated by Congress in Public Law 105-261.

 Program Management

-PEO ACWA is managed by a program executive officer who leads a team that is carrying out the mission of the safe and environmentally sound destruction of the chemical weapons stockpile.
-This officer is responsible for overseeing all aspects of the program, including operations at Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) in Colorado, Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) in Kentucky and PEO ACWA’s Anniston Field Office in Alabama.
+PEO ACWA is managed by a program director who leads a team that is carrying out the mission of the safe and environmentally sound destruction of the chemical weapons stockpile.
+This director is responsible for overseeing all aspects of the program, including operations at Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) in Colorado, Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) in Kentucky and PEO ACWA’s Anniston Field Office in Alabama.

 To learn more, visit the Program Management Biographies page.